 In the Announced Pledges Scenario, in major markets hydrogen would need to be priced at USD 0.9-3.5/kg in 2030 to compete with electric heat pumps in buildings.
 Assuming these price ranges and considering the capital costs of equipment and of using hydrogen equipment in existing buildings, the cost to heat a home of 100 m could range from USD 350/yr to USD 2 000/yr in those markets.
-This range might be broader than for electric heat pumps due to the wide variability of efficiencies and capital cost of hydrogen equipment.
+This range is broader than for electric heat pumps due to the large efficiency gap: for the same heat output, electric heat pumps require five to six times less electricity than a hydrogen boiler.